EmanuelaBoros/emanuelaboros.github.io/_pages/about.md

 ## Current Position

-At EPFL’s DHLAB, I’ve been contributing to the development of machine learning and NLP technologies for large-scale cultural data.
-Over time, my responsibilities shifted more toward engineering and infrastructure, which I continue to enjoy as an integral part of research.
-But I've come to realize that I thrive most in roles with a strong research and collaborative component — environments that foster exploration, creativity, and exchange.
+At DHLAB-EPFL, I’ve been contributing to the development of machine learning and NLP technologies for large-scale cultural data.
+Although this role has provided valuable experience in engineering and infrastructure, it has evolved away from the research-oriented and collaborative focus that aligns most closely with my strengths and interests.

 👉 **As of early 2026, I’m open to new opportunities** — particularly roles involving **NLP**, **digital humanities**, or **deep learning for cultural and historical data**.
 If my profile aligns with your team’s needs, feel free to reach out.